 Tencent Container Registry (TCR) supports the hosting and distribution of container images and provides the image building feature to enable image building, push, and hosting to be automatically triggered by code changes.
-If customers need to quickly iterate their business apps and adopt an automated assembly line to generate images, large numbers of image tags will be generated continuously, rendering most old image tags unnecessary.
+If customers need to quickly iterate their applications, they can adopt an automated pipeline to generate images.
+Large number of image tags will be generated continuously, and the old image tags will no longer be used.
 If a single image repository contains too many image tags, the burden of tag management is huge, and the quota of image tags in the repository will be used up.
 Therefore, TCR provides the image tag retention feature to allow users to create custom rules for tag retention.
 Such rules can be triggered periodically to automatically delete the image tags that fall outside the retention scope.

 Tag retention rules support two types of retention policies: retaining the latest # tags pushed and retaining the tags pushed within # days, and simulated execution is supported.

 The tag retention feature only allows users to delete the image tags that are no longer in use based on rules.

 - Log in to the TCR console and select Tag Retention in the left sidebar.

 On the Tag Retention page, you can view the list of tag retention rules for the current instance.
 To change the instance, select the desired instance name from the "Instance Name" drop-down list at the top of the page.

 - Click Create Rule.
 In the Create Tag Retention Rules window, configure the rule based on the following information.
 See the figure below.

 - Namespace: the namespace for which the tag retention rule will take effect.
 Currently, only one rule can be created for a single namespace.